AccessibleNOW is a national campaign run by the National Federation of the Blind that calls for accessibility in all aspects of daily life.

 Twitter Chat Tips

 - Include the question number in your response.
 For example, question one may be, "Q1: Introduce yourself."
-Start your reply with A1 in order to coordinate answers to the corresponding question.
+Start your reply with A1 to coordinate your answers to the corresponding question.

 - Engage with others in the chat.
 The chat isn’t only for answering the set questions but to also encourage, support, and assist others who are part of the chat.
 Tweet, reply, retweet.